fccdsicapstone/etl/README.md

 FCC data is large (~400 million records) and PostgreSQL is slow for complex queries.
 So we also set up FCC data in [Google BigQuery](https://console.cloud.google.com/bigquery?project=fccdsicapstone-218522&authuser=1&organizationId=819335046878&p=fccdsicapstone-218522&page=project).
 All data can be queried from `broadband.fcc`.

 This is how you can read data into Pandas.
-You need to `pip install pandas-gbq` first.
+You need to `conda install pandas-gbq --channel conda-forge` first.

     import pandas as pd